Guide to Combatting Allergies

 Luckily, there are many medications available that can bring relief to allergy sufferers.
 In addition, certain nutritional factors (the topic of this online guide) may help control and prevent allergic reactions.Important Notice: The information on this website, including the information above, has not been verified for correctness or completeness, and some of the information may not be correct.
 Information included on this website is not a substitute for professional nutrition advice or for professional medical or health advice, examination, diagnosis or treatment.
 You should always seek the advice of a physician or another qualified health professional.

 Foods that are in season usually have more nutritional value and flavor and are generally cheaper.
-The table below shows which hypoallergenic or low allergenicity foods are at their best in various parts of the world in May.
-Please note that the lists may be incomplete and that seasonal availability can differ from one year to the next, depending on weather conditions.
+The table below shows which hypoallergenic or low allergenicity foods are at their best in various parts of the world in December.
+Please note that the lists may be incomplete and partially inaccurate for some regions due to, for example, unpredictable weather conditions.